 This part requires care and attention, as the uncured part is still tacky and soft to the touch.
 If a support structure is broken off and scrapes across the part, it will leave a scratch mark that will be present in the cured model.
-I used the “Medium” support setting in CHITUBOX, but the settings can be further adjusted to create thinner or more robust support structures depending on your application.
+I used the “Medium” support setting in CHITUBOX (review and guide link), but the settings can be further adjusted to create thinner or more robust support structures depending on your application.
 Once the support material has been removed, the part should be placed in a UV curing chamber to finalize the polymerization of any uncured resin.

 Should you buy the Elegoo Mar 2 Pro?

 When printed at a resolution of .05mm, the model printed with virtually no visible layer lines and the only defects on the model are from the process of removing the support structure.
 To see the layer lines, you need to use either a macro lens or harsh directional lighting.
 I was really impressed with the simple, easy-to-use workflow that the Elegoo ecosystem provides with the Mars 2 Pro and the Mercury Plus.
 For anyone interested in trying out resin 3D printing but concerned about a messy workflow and difficult software, the Elegoo Mars 2 Pro is a great choice to get started.
 For more experienced users, the high resolution and wide range of available materials make this printer a bargain at the sub-$350 (on Amazon, Affiliate Link) price point.